Advertiser Disclosure

 When you adjust for inflation, the S&P 500 has returned 7.08% on average since 1927.
 That still beats the heck out of most alternatives.

-Pro tip: Before you add any stocks to your portfolio, make sure you’re choosing the best possible companies.
-Stock screeners can help you narrow down the choices to companies that meet your individual requirements.
+Pro tip: If you’re going to add new investments to your portfolio, make sure you choose the best possible companies.
+Stock screeners like Seeking Alpha can help you narrow down the choices to companies that meet your requirements.
 Learn more about our favorite stock screeners.

 Stock Returns Vary by Region & Index